-Section 1 (To be completed byGroup: Parkland College • Event Location(s): Section 2 (To be completed by I understand that transportation n to and from Event on Date is being provided by Parkland College but I have chosen to: and I hereby release The Boar ardian in private transportation of of Trustees of Parkland College and all claims arising out of or ne. ge, its officers, agents, e mployees and hereby release The Board of T transportation, (train or bus) eith rustees of Parkland College, its claims arising out of or in any officers, agents, employ yees and assigns Other (requires Director approval) Please describe reques st: exception (Please note travel ex of the Parkland College admin extenuating I understand there are certain i limited to, injuries associated nherent risks associated with us with automobile accidents. ing private transportation on, including but not I am competent to sign this co- contained in it. nsent release and waiver and have ve read and understood all the provisions SIGNATURE OF PARTICI PANT: Name (printed) Signature (Date) SIGNATURE OF Parkland College Dean/Vice President f or Student Services Name (printed) Signature (Date)
+Section 1 (To be completed by Group: Parkland College • Event Location(s): Section 2 (To be completed by ъ.
+I understand that transportatio provided by Parkland College on Date is being and I hereby release The Boar ardian in private transportation (d of Trustees of Parkland Collegy and all claims arising out of orne. ge, its officers, agents, e mployees and hereby release The Board of T transportation, (train or bus) either trustees of Parkland College, its claims arising out of or in any versions. officers, agents, employ ees and assigns Other (requires Director approval) Please describe reques st: , , exception (Please note travel ex n of the Parkland College admini rextenuating I understand there are certain inherent risks associated with us ing private transportation on, including but not limited to, injuries associated 8 r , I am competent to sign this co contained in it. nsent release and waiver and ha ve read and understood all the provisions SIGNATURE OF PARTICI PANT: Name (printed) Signature (Date) SIGNATURE OF Parkland College Dean/Vice President f or Student Services Name (printed) Signature (Date)